 One of the main reasons I wanted to visit Idaho City was for a fun, short hike.
 I ended up doing the Charcoal Gulch hike that was only a few minutes away from downtown.
 The hike was about four miles roundtrip and was the perfect length for a day trip.
 There are many other hikes in the area, but I opted for a quick and easy one to get my mountain air and foliage fix.

 Eating and Drinking

 If you’re looking for some down-home Idaho grub, there are a few saloons and restaurants for you to try.
 I’m obsessed with Diamond Lil’s Steakhouse & Saloon because of its decor and food.
 Other recommendations include getting a scoop of ice cream at the Sarsaparilla Ice Cream Parlor, ordering a sandwich and some pie at Trudy’s Kitchen, or having breakfast at The Gold Mine Bar & Grill.

 Soak it up at The Springs

 No trip to Idaho City would be complete without a stop at The Springs.
 This hot springs retreat is worth the detour, but you’ll want to make a reservation in advance.
 The Springs is newly remodeled and is a great way to end your trip.
 I recommend booking the private pool for an hour and ordering some snacks just before heading back to Boise.
-You can find admission prices and book your soak here.
+You can find admission prices and book your soak on the website.

 Idaho City is one of those places you’ll never forget and is sure to transport you to another time period.
-The history, adventure, and authenticity will have you coming back for more year after year!
+The history, adventure and authenticity will have you coming back for more year after year.

 Katie Williams is a world traveler and blogger at Traveling Spud.
 She documents her adventures around the globe and shenanigans in her home state of Idaho.
 Follow her on her blog Traveling Spud or her Instagram.